I have a confession to make.

 Growing your food blogging skills with “Mini Courses”

-Do you know what I admire the most in online entrepreneurs?
+Do you know what I admire the most about online entrepreneurs?

 I don’t think it’s just the grit and savvy that bring them success.
 Rather, I personally believe it’s the willingness to go the extra mile for the sake of their audience.